na-na-hi/renget/archive/BulkGuide.md

 Sex: Male
 Ability: Quick Draw
 Location: Grass Continent
+Distinctive Features: Has a purple marking on his head, and a Shellder on his arm.
 Shanks is an enigma.
 No one knows where he came from, but he's left behind a trail of crimes in his wake.
 He forced himself into Nickel's gang after admiring how violent they were.
 He's a highly eccentric individual, known for falling asleep and snacking at the most inopportune times.
 However, this and his goofy looks conceal a far more fierce, ruthless fighter.
-He speaks very little, and when he does, he usually says the bare minimum, rarely using any big words at all.

 In combat, he's a juggernaut that can take and dish out extreme amounts of damage, but in return, he's very slow on his feet.
 However, this doesn't mean he's helpless – his Ability, Quick Draw, allows him to move and fire his Shellder arm extremely quickly, far outpacing the rest of his body.

 The effect of this is most easily demonstrated in his debut in Interlude 5.
 He blocked a kick Tsareena made towards his front nearly instantly with his shell, but when she started side-stepping him in order to strike out of his guard, he had trouble with her and was forced to wait until she slipped up.

 #####Independent Outlaws:
+“Ash-Dancer” (Alolan Marowak):
+Bounty: ???
+Rank: ???
+Wanted For: ???
+Sex: Male
+Ability: Rock Head
+Location: Last seen in the Sand Continent
+Distinctive Features: Has darker skin and a skinnier build compared to other Marowak.
+He's also known for being able to control fire.
+Not much is known about this Pokemon, other than the fact that he works for a shadow criminal organization – even the name he gave Makuhita was nothing more than an alias.
+Due to his skill with his weapon and the properties of his signature move, Shadow Bone, he was able to dominate Makuhita until he first tapped into Aura Expression, breaking his bone in half and pressuring him badly enough to force him to retreat.

+Purugly:
+Bounty: 1,000 Poke
+Rank: A
+Wanted For: Theft, Assault
+Sex: Female
+Ability: Defiant
+Location: Sand Continent
+She's an older outlaw that Makuhita and Asana faced while helping Fee, a client of theirs they worked for during the events of Part 8.
+Her stubborn, defiant demeanour is the only thing of note that she possesses.

 ~~"Iron Wing" (Hawlucha)~~:
 Bounty: ~~300~~ 1,500 Poke
 Rank: ~~E~~ C